 The disorder affects how clearly you can think.
 It can also make it hard to manage your emotions and connect with others.
 And it affects how happy or sad you feel.

 What causes it?

 Experts don't know what causes schizoaffective disorder.
 It may have different causes for different people.
 It's not caused by anything you did or how your parents raised you.
 And it's not a sign of weakness.

 What are the symptoms?

-Many of the symptoms of schizoaffective disorder are the same as schizophrenia and a mood disorder.
+The symptoms of schizoaffective disorder are the same as those of schizophrenia and a mood disorder.

 Schizophrenia symptoms include:

 - Having hallucinations.
 This means that you see or hear things that aren't really there.

 - Having delusions.
 These are beliefs that aren't real.